shtratos/ms-uk-payslip-parser/README.md

 ## Feedback

-Create an issue if you encounter a problem or have a suggestions.
+Create an issue if you encounter a problem or have a suggestion.
 Or ping me on Teams.